Skip to main content

 No fees shall be charged by the clerk of any court for the performance of any official service required by this division, except for the docketing of awards as judgments and for certified copies of transcripts thereof.
 In all proceedings under this division before the appeals board, costs as between the parties may be allowed by the appeals board.

-What does California Labor Code §5811 require for non-English-speaking workers?
+What does Labor Code 5811 require for non-English-speaking workers?

-Section 5811 guarantees every non-English-speaking California injured worker a qualified interpreter at hearings, depositions, and medical-legal exams, at the carrier's expense.
+Labor Code 5811 guarantees every non-English-speaking injured worker a qualified interpreter at WCAB hearings, depositions, and medical-legal exams, paid by the defendant, at no cost to the worker.

-The carrier, not the worker, pays the section 5811 interpreter fee as a litigation expense, the worker cannot be charged or billed for interpretation services.
+The defendant, meaning the workers' comp insurer or self-insured employer, pays the interpreter fee as a litigation expense.
+The injured worker cannot be billed for interpretation services at any point in the case.

 Injured at work?
 Call (661) 273-1780